This article introduces the set of fundamental concepts you need to understand in order to use Azure Databricks Workspace effectively.

-Azure Databricks identifies two types of workloads subject to different pricing schemes: data engineering (aka automated) and data analytics (aka interactive).
+Azure Databricks identifies two types of workloads subject to different pricing schemes: data engineering (job) and data analytics (all-purpose).

-- Data engineering (aka automated) workloads run on automated clusters which the Azure Databricks job scheduler creates for each workload.
+- Data engineering An (automated) workload runs on a job cluster which the Azure Databricks job scheduler creates for each workload.

-- Data analytics (aka interactive) workloads run on interactive clusters.
+- Data analytics An (interactive) workload runs on an all-purpose cluster.
 Interactive workloads typically run commands within an Azure Databricks notebook.
-However, running a job on an existing automated cluster is also treated as an interactive workload.
+However, running a job on an existing all-purpose cluster is also treated as an interactive workload.

 The state for a REPL environment for each supported programming language.
 The languages supported are Python, R, Scala, and SQL.